WORK WITH US

 For its part, the vendor must disclose any information or documentation relevant to the scope of the contract on the Vendor Responsibility Questionnaire, if required.
 MOCJ will fully review all information provided by the vendor and make a responsibility determination.

-What must be filed
+Items that must be filed

 For each contract, the City contracting entity must file an account with the Mayor’s Office of Contract Services on PASSPort, the City’s digital Procurement and Sourcing Solutions Portal, where the contracting entity will provide complete vendor information.
 The PASSPort questionnaire provides the vendor an opportunity to self-disclose any issues and provide necessary information, which the City contracting entity will use as part of its determination.
 In addition, the vendor must comply with the request for documents in the Award Letter, in order to move forward with the procurement process.